imyoungchae/ThermoAct/index.md

     <div class="column is-half">
       <div class="content has-text-justified">
         <p>
-          All tasks were designed to require the successful completion of not only temperature-aware sub-tasks but also everyday sub-tasks (e.g., clearing unused cables, placing an apple on a plate).
+          All tasks were designed to require the successful completion of not only temperature-aware sub-tasks but also everyday sub-tasks (e.g., clearing unused cables and placing an apple on a plate).
 The sub-tasks decomposed by the VLM Planner follow a standardized format, aligning with protocols used in recent VLM-based robotic planning.
         </p>
         <p>
-          Task 1 to Task 3 were designed to evaluate whether the robot could act more intelligently by utilizing thermal information in daily scenarios, such as handing over a cup of warm water or giving a cold can of soda.
+          Tasks 1 to 3 were designed to evaluate whether the robot could act more intelligently by utilizing thermal information in daily scenarios, such as handing over a cup of warm water or giving a cold can of soda.
         </p>
         <p>
-          Task 4 and Task 5 was designed to verify the utility of thermal information in safety-related situations, such as picking up an overheated battery, turning off a hot hair straightener, and organizing the nearby power strip.
+          Tasks 4 and 5 were designed to verify the utility of thermal information in safety-related situations, such as picking up an overheated battery, turning off a hot hair straightener, and organizing the nearby power strip.
         </p>
       </div>
     </div>